 }

-In the example above, we have a simple C program that uses string obfuscation to hide a secret message.
-The program XORs each character of the message with the value 0xff, which makes it harder for a reverse engineer to identify the original message.
+In the example above, a simple C program uses string obfuscation to hide a secret message.
+The program XORs each message character with the value 0xff, making it harder for a reverse engineer to identify the original message.

 Conclusion

 Reverse engineering is an essential skill for red teamers and pen testers.
 It allows pen testers to understand how software works, identify vulnerabilities, and create effective exploits.
 In this article, we introduced you to the basic concepts of reverse engineering, including disassembling, decompiling, patching, dynamic analysis, and obfuscation.
 We also provided code examples to help you understand the process.
-With this knowledge, you will be better equipped to reverse engineer software applications and identify vulnerabilities that can be exploited by attackers.
+With this knowledge, you will be better equipped to reverse engineer software applications and identify vulnerabilities attackers can exploit.